 Quality is an attitude — Incorporate it:

 Quality matters, especially when you are a startup.
 Compromising quality and using the excuse of being a startup will only harm your credibility.
-Stress on quality right from your first project, incorporate it as an attitude — it will have a lasting impression on your business, even when you have crossed the startup phase.
+Stress quality right from your first project, and incorporate it as an attitude — it will have a lasting impression on your business, even when you have crossed the startup phase.

 The learning curve — Your startup comfort zone:

 Learning never ends.
 True.
 But the mindset — ‘I’m still learning’ should.
-As a startup, you start your journey in a learning curve but fail to get out of it.
+As a startup, you start your journey on a learning curve but fail to get out of it.
 The ‘learning’ phase never ends and rarely brings any positive output.
 Come out of this comfort zone and put insights into action.
 Leverage the first few things you have learned as a startup.
 Put them into practice and bring results.

 Best friend — Doesn’t mean best business partner:

 In a partner hunt for your startup, it becomes difficult to select one and people usually end up selecting their best friend or like-minded individuals.
 It’s a big blunder if both partners think alike and/or are experts in the same domain.
 In the startup leadership — opposites complement each other.
-When it comes to disputes, contradictions, a difference of opinions, you need someone to show you a mirror to prevent a rash decision.
+When it comes to disputes, contradictions, a differences of opinion, you need someone to show you a mirror to prevent a rash decision.

 Cheap doesn’t equal cost saved:

 Working in a startup means you need a highly motivated team who are talented to an extent.
 Yet funds are hard to come by and you are strained when it comes to signing the paycheck.
 You settle for cheap resources, mostly freshers, believing that you will train them and eventually they will catch up.
 Unfortunately, you end up hiring people with no skills and talent when compromising on cost.
-It’s easy to say that you should look for quality resources but getting one on a less pay-scale is hard.
+It’s easy to say that you should look for quality resources but getting one on a lower pay scale is hard.
 Nevertheless, it’s an effort you have to make.
 Find innovative means to evaluate and hire the right person with the right intelligence and passion and ready to deliver even on a low salary.

-Startups tend to think global forgetting that a big deal might be available right in the city.
+Startups tend to think globally forgetting that a big deal might be available right in the city.
 Sure, a few dollar worth of business isn’t bad but being obsessed with the USA market isn’t the right mindset.
 It’s not about the market, it is about where your opportunities are.
 Break the geographical obsession.
-Know your opportunities, identify and evaluate your market accordingly.
+Know your opportunities, and identify and evaluate your market accordingly.
 Don’t run where business booms for everyone, go to the market you are meant for.